PressCrew/infinity/dashboard/docs/docs/options.md

 A comma separated list of WordPress capabilities that the user must have in order to edit this specific option.

+### `required_option`

+Providing the name of another option will cause this "dependant option" to always be displayed when the required option is displayed.

+Additionally, this option will not be displayed in the theme options menu.

 ### `required_feature`

 Providing the name of a theme feature will invoke a call to `current_theme_supports()`